Hollings/discord-ai-bot/README.md

 - Check that your bot has been invited to your server with enough permissions to read and send messages, images, and reactions.

-- Check that your channel ID is added to the channel_config DB table.
+- Check that your channel ID is added to the channelconfig DB table.